danfuzz/samizdat/doc/samizdat-0-lib/Module0.md

 Loads a module from the directory named by the given fully-qualified path (list of directory names), using the given `globals` for global bindings.

+If the given `fqPath` has already been loaded as a module, then this returns the previous result of loading.

 This loads the code and returns the constructed module, but it does *not* cause the module to be findable via `moduleGet`.
-It also does *not* check to see if the module has already been loaded.

 This is the "raw" version of module loading, which takes a few shortcuts compared to the full module-loading semantics.
 It is not intended to be